 A young man who desires to marry a certain girl gives her a ring and a bracelet, which she shows to her mother.
 The mother then discusses the eligibility of the suitor with her husband and brother.
 If they agree on the suitor, the girl is allowed to wear the jewelry that the young man gave her.
 When the girl reaches puberty, the young man moves into the compound of the girl's family and begins building a hut for her.
 Upon completion of the hut, the couple begins to live together as husband and wife.

-Although some of the Dirim have converted to Islam due to Muslim Fulani influence, the majority of them still practice their traditional ethnic religion.
-Diviners exist among the Dirim and are said to know the future, communicate with the spirits, understand supernatural truths, and explain omens and superstitions.
+Although some of the Dirim have converted to Islam due to Muslim Fulani influence, the majority still practice their traditional ethnic religion.
+Diviners exist among the Dirim and are said to know the future, communicate with the spirits, understand supernatural truths, and explain omens.
 Religious rites are performed in honor of deceased ancestors, and family members of the deceased form cults or religious sects.